DS-100/fa23/resources.md

 #### Probability
-+ We've compiled a few practice probability problems that we believe may help in understanding the ideas covered in the course.
-They can be found [here](assets/other/prob_practice.pdf), along with their [solutions](assets/other/prob_practice_solutions.pdf).
 + We'd also like to point you to the [textbook for Data C88S](http://stat88.org/textbook/content/intro.html), an introductory probability course geared towards data science students at Berkeley.